Caring Team for Grieving Students

 - Consultation Caring Place staff members are available to consult with school staff about situations in your school involving a grieving student.

-- Caring Team Luncheon Caring Team coordinators along with specially selected students are invited each year to attend the annual Caring Team Luncheon held in the fall.
-At this luncheon, students and school staff have the opportunity to tour the Caring Place facility, learn more about how grief affects children and learn more about how the Caring Place can help.
+- Caring Team Summit Caring Team coordinators along with specially selected students are invited each year to attend the annual Caring Team Summit held in the fall.
+At this summit, students and school staff have the opportunity to tour the Caring Place facility, learn more about how grief affects children and learn more about how the Caring Place can help.

 Provide opportunities for students to learn more about grief